 Then, ligand 2 was tested in competition with 3NPG (Table 2, experiment c).
-No competition was observed in this case, showing that binding of ligand 2 to CTB does not involve the galactose subsite (Supporting Information Figure S3c).
+No competition was observed in this case, showing that the binding of ligand 2 to CTB does not involve the galactose subsite (Supporting Information, Figure S3 c).

-Finally, to investigate if the PHF tail binds to CTB in the sialic acid subsite, competition between 3'SL and ligand 2 was carried out (Table 2, experiment d).
-Binding of 3'SL was detected (Supporting Information Figure S5), but the STD signals of 3'SL were not affected by the addition of ligand 2 (Supporting Information Figure S3d).
-As a control, adding 3'SL to a sample containing CTB and ligand 2, did not affect the signals of 2 either (Supporting Information Figure S3e), confirming that binding of ligands 3 and 2 does not involve the sialic acid subsite.
-Globally, the STD NMR competition experiments strongly support the existence of an unknown subsite on CTB, able to accommodate the PHF tails in ligands 2 and 3.
+Finally, to investigate if the PHF tail binds to CTB in the sialic acid subsite, the competition experiment between 3'SL and ligand 2 was carried out (Table 2, experiment d).
+Binding of 3'SL was detected (Supporting Information, Figure S5), but the STD signals of 3'SL were not affected by the addition of ligand 2 (Supporting Information, Figure S3 d).
+As a control, adding 3'SL to a sample containing CTB and ligand 2, did not affect the signals of 2 either (Supporting Information, Figure S3 e), confirming that binding of ligands 3 and 2 does not involve the sialic acid subsite.
+Globally, the STD NMR competition experiments strongly support the existence of an unknown subsite on CTB, which is able to accommodate the PHF tails in ligands 2 and 3.

-ILOE experiments explore subsites proximity in the GM1 binding pocket of CTB.
+ILOE experiments exploring subsites proximity in the GM1 binding pocket of CTB

 The scenario depicted by the STD NMR competition experiments did not exclude that ligands 3 and 2 could compete for a subsite outside the GM1 binding pocket.
-On the other hand, as previously observed (experiment c, Table 2), 3NPG and Ligand 2 can bind simultaneously to CTB.
-On this basis, we decided to test experimentally if they bind in proximity to each other (adjacent binding subsites) by generating the 2/CTB/3NPG ternary complex in solution and resorting to an ILOE (tr-NOESY) experiment[23] (Figure 6).
+On the other hand, as previously observed (experiment c, Table 2), 3NPG and ligand 2 can bind simultaneously to CTB.
+On this basis, we decided to test experimentally if they bind in proximity to each other (adjacent binding subsites) by generating the 2/CTB/3NPG ternary complex in solution and resorting to an ILOE (tr-NOESY) experiment^[23] (Figure 6).

-In the tr-NOESY spectrum of the ternary complex we did observe an inter-ligand 2-3NPG cross peak between the triazole proton (Htriaz) of ligand 2 (7.67 ppm) and the Hc,d protons of 3NPG (positions meta and para to the nitro group, both at 7.27 ppm), along with the expected intra-ligand cross peaks for both ligands.
-As a control, to confirm the inter-ligand nature of that NOE, the same tr-NOESY experiment was performed on the binary 3NPG/CTB and ligand 2/CTB complexes as well as on CTB alone (see Supporting Information Figures S5 and S6 for control and full spectral width spectra of the ternary complex).
-The 7.67 ppm/7.27 ppm cross peak was absent in the three control spectra, confirming that the cross peak is not due to any protein-ligand or protein-protein NOE, but it genuinely reports a close contact (ILOE) between the triazole moiety of ligand 2 and the nitrophenyl group of 3NPG in the bound state.
+In the tr-NOESY spectrum of the ternary complex, we did observe an inter-ligand 2-3NPG cross peak between the triazole proton (H{triaz}) of ligand 2 (7.67 ppm) and the $H{c,d}$ protons of 3NPG (positions meta and para to the nitro group, both at 7.27 ppm), along with the expected intra-ligand cross peaks for both ligands.
+As a control, to confirm the inter-ligand nature of that NOE, the same tr-NOESY experiment was performed on the binary 3NPG/CTB and ligand 2/CTB complexes

 Figure 6.
-Top, expansion of the superposition of tr-NOESY experiments of the 2/3NPG/CTB ternary complex (in black) and of the 3NPG/CTB control complex (in red).
-Diagonal and cross peaks are assigned and the ILOE peak correlating $H{c,d}$ of 3NPG and $H{triaz}$ of ligand 2 is highlighted in blue.
-Bottom, magnification of the ILOE cross peak.
+Top) Expansion of the superposition of tr-NOESY experiments of the 2/3NPG/CTB ternary complex (in black) and of the 3NPG/CTB control complex (in red).
+Diagonal and cross peaks are assigned and the ILOE peak correlating H{cd} of 3NPG and H{triaz} of ligand 2 are highlighted in blue.
+Bottom) Magnification of the ILOE cross peak.
 Signals belonging to ligand 2 and 3NPG are marked with a red asterisk and a black hashtag, respectively.